benastan/collect/README.md

 Collect makes it easy to manage libraries and dependencies in a trigger.io project.
 Use npm to load libraries, and use collect to put them in the right place.

-# Example: oad backbone, underscore and jquery
+# Example: Load backbone, underscore and jquery

 ## Setup